NVIDIA/TensorRT-Model-Optimizer/examples/llm_qat/README.md

 ## Deployment

-The final model after QAT is similar in architecture to that of PTQ model.
+The final model after QAT/QAD is similar in architecture to that of PTQ model.
 QAT model simply have updated weights as compared to the PTQ model.
-It can be deployed to TensorRT-LLM (TRTLLM) or to TensorRT just like a regular **ModelOpt** PTQ model if the quantization format is supported for deployment.
+It can be deployed to TensorRT-LLM (TRTLLM)/TensorRT/vLLM/SGLang just like a regular **ModelOpt** PTQ model if the quantization format is supported for deployment.

 To run QAT model with vLLM/TRTLLM, run: